Who We Are

 Co-director

-Dr. Machmuller is a research scientist in the Department of Soil and Crop Sciences at Colorado State University.
-Megan has a passion for understanding the fascinating complexity of our natural world and identifying the fundamental ecological and biogeochemical processes that underpin resilient and sustainable ecosystems.
-Her research aims to address how climate change and management practices influence plant-microbial interactions, soil health, and carbon sequestration.
-She enjoys working with a diverse group of stakeholders to advance holistic and sustainable policies and programs that promote regenerative and resilient agricultural systems.
-Megan received her BS in Biology from Creighton University and PhD in Ecology from the Odum School of Ecology at the University of Georgia and served as a USDA NIFA postdoctoral fellow prior to her current position at CSU.
+Dr. Megan Machmuller is a research scientist in the Department of Soil and Crop Sciences at Colorado State University.
+Her work explores how climate change and land management shape plant–microbial interactions, soil health, and carbon sequestration.
+She collaborates with diverse stakeholders to advance regenerative and resilient agricultural systems.
+Megan earned a BS in Biology from Creighton University, a PhD in Ecology from the University of Georgia’s Odum School of Ecology, and completed a USDA NIFA postdoctoral fellowship.

 Helen D. Silver